-Last year, TIPA® became a signatory to the New Plastics Economy Global Commitment, and joins the global effort of moving towards a new plastics economy by providing compostable packaging solutions for non-recyclable or reusable packaging applications across the food and fashion sectors.
+In 2019, TIPA® became a signatory to the New Plastics Economy Global Commitment and joined the global effort of moving towards a new plastics economy by providing compostable packaging solutions for non-recyclable or reusable packaging applications across the food and fashion sectors.

-Since last year’s report TIPA® has worked with companies across the world, replacing over 2000 tons of non-recyclable flexible and multilayered plastic packaging with a fully compostable alternative.
+In 2020 TIPA® has worked with companies across the world, replacing around 1,000 tons of non-recyclable flexible and multilayered plastic packaging with a fully compostable alternative.
+TIPA® is committed to working towards achieving at least 75% renewable content in 2025 for all of our products.
+For 2020 the renewable content in our products ranges between 20-80% percent, depending on the product type and application.
 Among our growing list of clients, we are proud to work with other prominent signatories of the Global Commitment such as sustainable fashion icon Stella McCartney, Australian supermarket Woolworths, and compostable film manufacturers BioPack and Futamura, among others.

 We are very proud of this year’s success, and we want to thank our global partners for their support.
 We look forward to a more sustainable future for plastic and packaging.